 - Tackling global issues & challenges through Hackathons

-NEO Exchange is a Toronto-based startup which aims to provide a better way for investors, businesses and dealers to participate in the stock exchange.
-NEO looks to alleviate the often manipulated stock market process from unfair behaviour like high-frequency trading.
+NEO Exchange is a Toronto-based startup which aims to provide a better way for investors, businesses, and dealers to participate in the stock exchange.
+NEO looks to alleviate the often manipulated stock market process from unfair behavior like high-frequency trading.
 Neo also offers their members free real-time market data for all NEO-listed securities.

 - Driving competition and innovation

 - Enabling better synergy between investors, advisors and investment product providers

 - Major shareholders include: Barclays, OMERS Capital Markets & RBC

 U-Feast offers communal dining experiences in the city’s hottest restaurants.
 Members purchase seats at their events, just show up and eat.
 U-Feast emphasizes a unique experience — offering great food, great value, and great social interactions.

 P.s Congrats on graduating from the DMZ!